danielpquinn/keystone-rest/README.md

 keystone-rest
 =============

-Provides a RESTful interface to keystone lists.
+Makes it easy to expose RESTful routes for keystone lists.